ChuyCantu/Event-System/README.md

 // This is a member function - 7
 // This is a free function - 7
 ```
-**NOTE:** This system currently only supports *void* as return type since the need to have to return something with events is very small, yet the user still have to type *void* so the user can extend the system to allow return types if they wish (and to keep its syntax similar as a std::function and).
+**NOTE:** This system currently only supports *void* as return type since the need to have to return something with events is very small, yet the user still have to type *void* so the user can extend the system to allow return types if they wish (and to keep its syntax similar as a std::function).